mtw/CMviz/tasks.md

 - [ ] how to correctly regulate visibility of toolbar
 - [ ] add alignment to clipboard
 - [ ] knobbed slider
-- [x] use gradients for rect fill
 - [ ] add buttons to configure visualization style
 - [ ] add show/hide diminished
-- [x] turn evalue into exponent so you can work with it linearly
-- [x] figure out positioning for hoverCircle
 - [ ] consider sorting the sequence groups by a criterion
-- [x] can i specify class in selectAll before enter

 ## backend
 - [ ] dont save intermediate file, only the final csv